and Reading Seminar - Liberty Jr. High

-Language arts class is a combination of reading, writing, grammar, and spelling.
+Language arts class is a combination of reading, writing, and grammar skills.
 Because so much material is covered in one class, language arts meets every day for a full 63 minutes.
-This class combines traditional language arts studies with reading and writing workshops.
-The workshop approach allows students to choose their own reading materials and writing topics, giving them major decision-making responsibilities in the learning process.
-Empowering students with reading and writing workshop often leads to greater interest and motivation.
+This class combines traditional language arts studies, and gives the students major decision-making responsibilities in the learning process.
+Empowering students about their learning often leads to greater interest and motivation.

-In the reading portion of the class, for approximately one half of the trimester, I will select reading material designed to teach reading strategies and literary concepts.
-Together as a class, students will read and discuss one novel and explore one or two other genres (short stories, poetry, drama, or non-fiction).
-For the remainder of the trimester, students will choose their own books to read.
-These books must be of an appropriate grade/reading level and are subject to teacher approval.
-Parents must approve books not selected from the Liberty library.
-Students will create contracts to read between one and three independent books per trimester.
-They will demonstrate their ability to comprehend, analyze, and recognize literary devices in their novels by completing papers, conferences, and projects.
+In the reading portion of the class, I will select reading material designed to teach reading strategies and literary concepts.
+Together as a class, students will read and discuss novels and explore several other genres (short stories, poetry, drama, etc.).
+Students will demonstrate their ability to comprehend, analyze, and recognize literary devices in their novels by completing papers, conferences, and projects.

 Form and Function

 By 8th grade, students are expected to recognize and understand the basic parts of speech which include prepositions, nouns, pronouns, adjectives, adverbs, interjections, conjunctions, and verbs.
 We do spend time reviewing these parts of speech in the form of anticipatory activities called D.O.L.s or daily oral language exercises.